A Little Princess: Plot summary

-During this time Mr. Carrisford moves into the house next to the seminary.
+During this time, Mr. Carrisford moves into the house next to the seminary.
 He is an extremely wealthy invalid from abroad and retains Mr. Carmichael, a solicitor who lives nearby.
 Sara has often observed Mr. Carmichael's big and loving family, whom she dubs the "Large Family" – while they are equally curious about her and call her "the little girl who is not a beggar".
 Mr. Carrisford is revealed to have been Captain Crewe's partner in the diamond mine venture.
-Thinking all was lost and both suffering from severe illness, Carrisford abandoned Captain Crewe and wandered in a delirium.
-When he recovered, Captain Crewe had died – and the mines a reality.
-Now extremely rich but suffering pangs of conscience, he returns to England and makes it his mission to find Sara, though he does not know where to look.
+Thinking all was lost and while both men were suffering from severe illness, Carrisford abandoned Captain Crewe and wandered in a delirium.
+By the time he recovered, the captain was dead - just as the mines became profitable.
+Blaming himself for his friend's death, he has vowed to find Sara.

-Meanwhile Ram Dass, Mr Carrisford's Indian servant, climbs across the roof to retrieve a pet monkey which has taken refuge in Sara's attic.
+Ram Dass, Mr. Carrisford's Indian servant, climbs across the roof to retrieve a pet monkey which has taken refuge in Sara's attic.
 He sees the poor condition of her room and, touched by her courtesy and demeanor, sets out to discover her history.
-To distract his master from his own sorrows, he tells Mr Carrisford about the "little girl in the attic".
-Between them they devise a scheme whereby Mr Carrisford becomes "The Magician", a mysterious benefactor who transforms her barren existence with gifts of food and warmth and books – sneaked in by Ram Dass.
+To distract his master from his own sorrows, he tells Mr. Carrisford about the "little girl in the attic".
+Between them they devise a scheme whereby Mr. Carrisford becomes "The Magician", a mysterious benefactor who transforms her barren existence with gifts of food and warmth and books – sneaked in by Ram Dass.

-One night the monkey again visits Sara's attic, and she decides to return it to Mr. Carrisford next morning.
+One night the monkey again visits Sara's attic, and she decides to return it to Mr. Carrisford the next morning.
 He learns that Sara is Captain Crewe's daughter; Sara also learns that Mr. Carrisford was her father's friend – and The Magician.
-Miss Minchin pays a visit to collect Sara, but is informed that Sara will be living with Mr. Carrisford from now on; not only is her fortune restored, she is now heiress to diamond mines.
-Miss Minchin tries to retrieve the situation, going so far as to threaten legal action if she does not return to the school, but Sara refuses and Mr Carrisford is adamant.
-With her newfound wealth, Sara revisits the baker, proposing to cover the cost of food given to any hungry child.
+Miss Minchin pays a visit to collect Sara but is informed that Sara will be living with Mr. Carrisford from now on; not only is she now his legal ward, but also a wealthy heiress after inheriting her father's stake in the mines.
+When Miss Minchin threatens to have Mr. Carrisford charged with kidnapping and criminal trespass, Mr. Carmichael appears and says he will expose her mistreatment of Sara in return.
+With her future secure, Sara visits the baker in full finery, saying she will pay for food to feed any hungry child.